Freshers' Week Survival Guide 2019

 - Don’t sign up for everything at the Freshers’ Fair if they want you to pay up straight away.
 Put your name down, but think about it first before making any payment.

 - Draw up a budget for Freshers’ week.
-A lot of new students spend too much on alcohol, which means they don't have much cash left over for other activities or for further on in the year.
+In those first few days you’ll probably be feeling quite flushed, but suddenly having money of your own coupled with the thrill of Freshers’ week can spell disaster.
+Make sure you stick to your budget - a lot of new students spend too much on alcohol, which means they don't have much cash left over for other activities at the end of the month or further on in the year.
 You will find planning ahead will help you in the long term!

 - Put on an extra layer of clothes or two during cold days and nights, so you don't need to crank the heating up too high.
 A hot water bottle is a worthy investment!